Khalid-Siddiqi/DFU-Detection-Segmentation-with-YOLOv11-Full-Stack-Mobile-Deployment/README.md

 ## Features

 - **Deep Learning Models:** Implementation of state-of-the-art deep learning models for image classification and segmentation.
-- **User-Friendly Interface:** This is an intuitive application interface that allows healthcare professionals to easily input data and receive insights.
+- **User-Friendly Interface:** This intuitive application interface allows healthcare professionals to input data and receive insights easily.
-- **Data Visualization:** Visual representation of results to aid in understanding and decision-making.
+- **Data Visualization:** Visual representation of results to aid understanding and decision-making.
 - **Real-time Predictions:** Ability to provide real-time analysis and feedback based on user input.

 ## Installation